Bare root perennials will benefit from a soak in a bucket of cold water for an hour before planting, to ensure that the roots are fully hydrated.

 Dig a large enough hole to plant the whole root, without damaging it, and incorporate fresh compost with the soil to aid drainage.

 Plant not too deeply but making sure the roots are covered with compost/soil mixture.
-The crowns (the tops of the plants) should be just 2/3cms below soil level.
+The crowns (the tops of the plants) should be 2/3cms below soil level.
 If you can see a tiny amount of shoot or greenery make sure this is just above ground level.
-Firm gently in ensuring there are no air pockets under or around the roots and water the area well.
+Firm gently in, ensuring there are no air pockets under or around the roots and water the area well.
 This should be all the moisture they need until you can see the plants are actively growing.
-Once your plants are around 15-20cms in height you can give them a general-purpose feed.

 Place a cane or label in the ground next to your bare root perennial just before you cover the roots over so that you know where and what you have planted.